Is the living cost in France high compared to my country?

 Health insurance: a hidden living cost in France

 Many people make the assumption that the public French public healthcare is free as we don’t receive invoices or a clear payroll deduction.
-It is clearly not free and even though the employees are only deducted about 1% of their gross salary, we should also take into account the employer contribution.
+It is clearly not free and even though the employees are only deducted about 1% of their gross salary, we should also take into account the employer’s contribution.
 It is 13% on top of the gross salary.

 You may be aware that employers pay about 46 to 48% in employer charges on top of your annual salary among which is the healthcare contribution.

-France has a “repartition” welfare system (opposed to a capitalization system) therefore the net salaries are lower than in other countries where an individual would have to pay for their own private health coverage.
+France has a “repartition” welfare system (as opposed to a capitalization system) therefore the net salaries are lower than in other countries where an individual would have to pay for their own private health coverage.

-Besides the public healthcare that usually covers between 60 to 80% of the medical costs, people can also take out private top-up insurance called Mutuelle.
+Besides public healthcare which usually covers between 60 to 80% of the medical costs, people can also take out private top-up insurance called Mutuelle.
 Employees get a mutuelle negotiated by their employer at preferable rates with a minimum of 50% paid by the employer.

 For a family of 4, it can vary from €45-€150/month, depending on the level of coverage chosen.